pixie tangerine

 Kirsten: So, you had things to do while visiting Byron?
 You weren’t just sitting here making googly eyes at each other?

 Jo: Yeah, you could say.
-But regarding Taft, I’ve always sold them plants or given them plants, and at the same time I would collect seed and cuttings, take photos, and I've labeled their garden.
+But regarding Taft, I’ve always sold them plants or given them plants, and at the same time, I would collect seeds and cuttings, take photos, and I've labeled their garden.

 Kirsten: Byron asked you to marry him on your holiday?

-Jo: He asked me about 3 times during those 5 weeks.
+Jo: He asked me about three times during those five weeks.
 I didn’t want to seem too eager or desperate, so I waited until the last day before I had to fly back and said yes.
 We went to the Government Center in Ventura and made it official and then had a brunch with the Taft family in their garden.
 Then I flew back to Australia.

 Kirsten: Was it a shotgun wedding?